-UFC®, the world’s premier mixed martial arts organization, will be among the first to leverage TikTok content on live linear broadcast powered by Tagboard to integrate behind the scenes footage & enable powerful cross-channel storytelling opportunities for its viewers.
+TikTok UFC: UFC®, the world’s premier mixed martial arts organization, was among the first to leverage TikTok content on live linear broadcast powered by Tagboard to integrate behind the scenes footage & enable powerful cross-channel storytelling opportunities for its viewers.

 TikTok is a marquee destination for sports fans to connect with passionate communities and their favorite athletes.
 It’s home to authentic moments caught on camera and exclusive behind-the-scenes content that fans cannot find anywhere else.
-Now, UFC will take that coveted content beyond the app, and seamlessly integrate it directly into its on-air storytelling, using Tagboard’s cloud production platform.
+UFC is now leveraging that coveted content beyond the app, and seamlessly integrating it directly into its on-air storytelling, using Tagboard’s cloud production platform.

-UFC middleweight contenders Sam Alvey and Jullian Marquez, both active users of the popular app, have been digitally sparring in posts to their followers, building momentum to drive viewership for the April 10th matchup.
-The TikTok videos offer a unique window into the personalities and private lives of these athletes, that UFC will integrate directly into its linear broadcast.
+UFC featured TikTok content on ABC for UFC Live earlier this month, during the ALVEY vs. MARQUEZ fight.
+Leading up to the April 10th matchup, UFC middleweight contenders Sam Alvey and Jullian Marquez, both active users of the popular app, were digitally sparring in posts to their followers, building momentum to drive viewership.
+The TikTok videos offer a unique window into the personalities and private lives of these athletes.

 “We are diving into our partnership with TikTok in a big way, by not only bringing content to our fans on their platform, but also by utilizing athlete and fan generated content to tell stories across our linear broadcast,” said David Shaw, senior Vice President of International and Content for UFC.
 “Our partnership with Tagboard offers unparalleled access for us to tell the UFC story with more immediacy and powerful context, benefiting our fans and viewers around the world.”